ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    that lack required glue, and with TC=0, have been shown to occur and cause resolution failures.

+Andrews, et al.           Expires 29 July 2022                  [Page 5]

+Internet-Draft       DNS Referral Glue Requirements         January 2022

    The example below is based on a response observed in June 2020.
 The names have been altered to fall under documentation domains.
 It shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and TC=1 was not set.
-   While this example shows a referral with DNSSEC records [RFC4033],

-Andrews, et al.           Expires 29 July 2022                  [Page 5]

-Internet-Draft      DNS Referral Glue Is Not Optional       January 2022

-   [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
+   While this example shows a referral with DNSSEC records [RFC4033], [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
 Some records have been truncated for display purposes.
 Note that at the time of this writing, the servers